HappyHackingSpace/ai-tools/README.md

 - **[SeaArt](https://www.seaart.ai/)** - AI platform for high-resolution and artistic image creation.
 - **[Kling AI](https://klingai.com/)** - AI-driven tool for generating creative and customizable visuals.
 - **[Imagine.Art](https://www.imagine.art/)** - AI platform for fast and realistic image creation.
+- **[Kittl](https://www.kittl.com/features/ai)** - Create professional quality work with all the essential design and collaboration tools you need in an intuitive layout.
+- **[Vondy](https://www.vondy.com/)** - Vondy AI is a creative platform with 40,000+ AI tools for generating graphics, designs, and content.
+It simplifies workflows for both professionals and beginners.

 ### 3-Video Production & Editing